 (Forbes) Did you know some of the best companies in the world have Chief Customer Officers?
 These are board appointed roles who have the ability to create and drive customer strategy across the company, unencumbered by boundaries or traditional silos of business units.

 My Comment: I’m a big Jeanne Bliss fan.
 When she talks, I listen, take notes and then execute.
-Great interview with some insights to the importance of the customer experience.
+Great interview with some insights into the importance of the customer experience.
 And, I’m looking forward to reading her newest book, “Chief Customer Officer 2.0.”

 (Vision Critical) Showing customers the love and respect they deserve has never been more critical.
 In the age of mobile, cloud and social technologies, customers have more choices than ever.
 They have louder voices.
 And they have more opportunities to amplify their message.